mytemporaryusername/PR_example/README.md

 # PR_example

-This is a demo prokejce !
+This is a demo project !